 Here is an overview of some of the projects the Town is working on.
 Click on any link below to jump to a more detailed description of the project.

-Brox Community Land
+Brox Property Community Lands

 In 2000 The Town made a valuable long-term investment in the acquisition of 270 acres commonly referred to as ‘the BROX Property’.
 The land serves to provide for ‘community’ needs for the foreseeable future (school sites, recreation and municipal facilities, a valuable supply of earth materials such as sand and gravel, open space, trails, and natural resource protection) and provides an opportunity for tax positive commercial and industrial development that will create jobs and economic development.
 Click here for details.